 Property funds pay dividends quarterly.
-The return quoted above is based on dividends received for the period April to September 2022.
+The return quoted above is based on dividends received for the period April to September 2023.

 - 1.3.8 Cash flow and core cash investments.
-Whilst the SONIA benchmark exceeds the authority's performance it should be noted where we are in relation to the investment cycle.
-SONIA is forward looking versus the authority figures which are based on interest earned to date.
-The result of which shows the authority is at the point in the cycle where we are behind the curve.
-However, once Bank Rates stabilise and start to come down, it is expected that we will remain ahead of the curve for longer.
-At this point our figures will show an outperformance of the benchmark.
-The benchmarking data provided in Annex 3 shows the authority's performance is above average when compared to other authorities of similar size. - 1.3.9 Interest earned of £565,950 to the end of November is £520,700 above the original budget estimate for the same period.
+The SONIA benchmark above have slowly begun to pull back over the past few months (September rates: 5.28% & 5.39%).
+Market sentiment is for interest rate cuts in June 2024 and therefore the focus will be to secure investments for a longer duration (up to 12 months) to remain ahead of the curve. - 1.3.9 Interest earned of £1,959,433 to the end of November is £1,209,441 above the original budget estimate for the same period.
 The increases in Bank Rates have been taken into consideration and updated figures have been included in the revised budget. - 1.3.10 The Council takes advantage of Link's benchmarking service which enables performance to be gauged against Link's other local authority clients.
 An extract from the latest benchmarking data is provided in the form of a scatter graph at [Annex 3].
 The graph shows the return (vertical scale) vs. the credit / duration risk (horizontal scale) associated with an authority's investments.
-As at 30
+As at 30 September 2023 the Council's return was 5.47% (purple diamond) was above the local benchmarking group average of 5.11%.
+Link's predicted return is between